The Architecture of Agency Volume 5 The Ethics of Viability

 The Ethics of Viability

-This volume began by demolishing that standpoint.
-Value without a valuer is a category error; moral claims bind only the agents whose values give them content; and the three traditions survive de-objectification only as chosen frameworks — agent-relative decision theory, voluntary codes, moral style.
-That was the argument of Virtues, Consequences, and Codes, and it ended on a question it could not answer: if every code is chosen, are all choices of code on a par?
+This volume began by rejecting that standpoint.
+It advances the substantive axiom that value requires a valuer, and it reconstructs the three traditions as chosen frameworks — agent-relative decision theory, voluntary codes, moral style.
+A declared framework can classify conduct within its domain even when the target rejects its premise; that coverage does not give the verdict agent-independent authority or make enforcement legitimate.
+Virtues, Consequences, and Codes ended on a question it could not answer: if every code is chosen, are all choices of code on a par?
 This chapter answers it.
 The answer does not retract the freedom established there — it maps its edges, and the edges turn out to have a precise shape.

 Utilitarianism